Skip to main content

 # Filter and project fields

-Only streaming (event-by-event) commands are supported in live tail:
+Only streaming (event-by-event) stages are supported in live tail:

 SupportedNot Supported